 Time Commitment: 5 - 10 hours per month

 - Plan, coordinate and facilitate engaging and fun group meetings and social activities and events

 - Promote, market and maintain a group that is supportive and a safe place to share thoughts, feelings and experiences

 - Add events to the event calendar on this website

 - Maintain a group email list through our web based Constituent Relationship Management software

 - Report on support group activities

-- Communicate with the ASN Leadership Team, group participants, and prospective group participants
+- Communicate with the ASN Leadership Team, AF staff, group participants, and prospective group participants

 If you are interested in starting an Arthritis Support Network in your community please complete the Online Application.
 It is helpful to review the list of Arthritis Support Network locations to see if there is a group in your community already.

 Our Arthritis Support Network Director will follow up with you to discuss this volunteer opportunity and requirements in greater detail.